 The Purpose of the Coastkeeper Garden

 - Preserve our Natural Heritage- As Orange County moves closer to build-out, native species of plants, birds, butterflies, and wildlife will be negatively impacted.
 Local residents will become more disconnected from the natural environment.
-The Coastkeeper Garden will increase public awareness of the importance of preserving our native habitats by representing them in a public garden.
+The Coastkeeper Garden increases public awareness of the importance of preserving our native habitats by representing them in a public garden.
 It is our hope that garden visitors will encourage their public leaders to utilize public space in order to preserve our natural heritage.

 - Promote Drought Tolerant Landscaping- Over fifty percent of Orange County’s water is used for landscaping, including parks, urban lawns and golf courses.
 As options for increasing imported water supplies dwindle, residents will need to adopt a conservation lifestyle to meet future water needs.
-Experts agree that outdoor use can be reduced up to forty percent with proper irrigation technology and drought tolerant plants.
-The Coastkeeper Garden will offer practical landscaping advice on how residents and public agencies can significantly reduce their water use.
+Experts agree that outdoor use can be reduced by up to forty percent with proper irrigation technology and drought tolerant plants.
+The Coastkeeper Garden offers practical landscaping advice on how residents and public agencies can significantly reduce their water use.

 - Reduce Urban Runoff- Inefficient landscape water use generates urban runoff that pollutes our waterways and coastal areas.
 Beach postings and closures due to bacterial laden urban runoff have plagued Orange County for years.
-Volunteers and visitors to the Coastkeeper Garden will learn how their current behaviors could be negatively impacting our coast and corrective actions that can be taken to improve the environment.
+Volunteers and visitors to the Coastkeeper Garden learn how their current behaviors could be negatively impacting our coast and corrective actions that can be taken to improve the environment.

 Thank you to our other Garden supporters:

 |ET Water||Hunter Industries, Inc.||Hydropoint Data Industries, Inc.||Irvine Ranch Water District|